There and Back Again: Bulk-to-Defect via Ward Identities: Example: Magnetic Lines in Example: Magnetic Lines in O(N)

-where we use the $O(N)$ symmetry to take $\phi_N$ as the direction which couples to the line.
-This breaks the bulk $O(N)$ symmetry to $O(N-1)$.
-When working perturbatively in $\varepsilon$, this theory exhibits an RG flow to an infrared fixed point which, to linear order, is characterized by
+where we use the $O(N)$ symmetry to take $\phi_{0N}$ as the direction which couples to the line---in the language of the polarization vectors, we take $\theta^a=\delta^{aN}$.
+This breaks the bulk $O(N)$ symmetry to $O(N-1)$---in the following, we label the unbroken directions by $\imath,\jmath=1,\dots,N-1$.
+When working perturbatively in $\varepsilon$, this theory exhibits an RG flow to an infrared fixed point which, to linear order, is characterized by \cite{Cuomo:2021kfm}